 Thank you for getting involved and taking action this SUDEP Action Day!

-Join us in tackling the many #WHYs and challenges linked to SUDEP.
+Join us and #ACT against the challenges linked to SUDEP.

 Whether you have lots or a little time to give, you can play an important part in helping us bring epilepsy and SUDEP out of the shadows to help save lives.